 Robin-photo

-My story began nearly 28 years ago within six weeks of the birth of my second daughter.
+My name is Robyn and I’m an office bearer on the DNA committee.
+My story began over 30 years ago within six weeks of the birth of my second daughter when I developed cervical dystonia, or dystonia of the neck.
 I should add that while pregnant I had a car accident where a car ran a stop sign and hit my car on the side.
 I also had terrible morning sickness and was prescribed morning sickness tablets most of the pregnancy.
 The doctors have felt for the last few years these tablets for morning sickness could have caused my dystonia.

 One morning I woke up with my head over on my left shoulder and spasming, with no way of lifting my head.
 I was lucky in a way that the first GP I saw knew about cervical dystonia and diagnosed me straight away.
 He sent me for tests and then to a neurologist who told me there was no cure and to go home and get used to it, but never to let anyone operate on me.